Steps Of Listening In Acting

 Doing is often decided by either instinct, or logic.
 Actors instincts can often make decisions of when to express or participate in a Doing at a faster pace of logic.
 Depending upon the Actors process they may act to Do out of a logical approach to self or out of an instinctual sense of self.
 We encourage you to do from instinct.

-The moment where Instinct has ran its internal course and you result with commitment towards an action that is the moment your internal self has processed to commit to an action.
-Committing to an action may abruptly change a relation to another’s actions and may not result in a completion of action committed to.
+The moment where Instinct has ran its internal course is the peak of the timing to express it.
+If you result with commitment towards an action try to include interweaving emotion.
+It is the moment your internal self realization which has processed to accumulation which can spark a commitment to an action.
+Committing to an action may abruptly change a relation to another’s actions.
+Releasing an action without connected meaning will create no moment at all.
+You may not result in a completion of action if you don’t spark interaction with your acting partner.

-?? – The Doing can be a verbal expression of speech or an Action of motion with the body.
-Typically an emotional expression is an automatic response to be present in Being within the moment present.
+Doing can be a verbal expression of speech or an Action of motion with the body.
+Typically an emotional expression is an automatic response to be present.
+If an actor does not know what to do staying present creates automatic moments.
+Being within the present moment will unfold the next moment.

 Doing is the result of a process internally already initiated by a stimulation that has already occurred from steps 1-4.
 Whether the feeling of ridicule brings a person to do something or an action of another brings a person to do something the doing of the thing is a result of an impetus already occurring.